-As Professor of History of Art, Steve Kershaw has run the European Studies
+As Professor of History of Art, Steve Kershaw ran the European Studies

-Classical Tour for Rhodes College and the University of the South for the past seven years.
+Classical Tour for Rhodes College and the University of the South for over a decade.

-European Studies is a sixteen-week program offered jointly by Rhodes College and The University of the South (Sewanee) in the USA that takes place from mid summer through early Fall.
-It is a full semester of study abroad and offers the unique experience of studying in a variety of locations in Europe.
-Students choose between two academic options, or "tracks", within European Studies.
-Steve Kershaw teaches for Option One: Ancient Greece and Rome: The Foundations of Western Civilization.
+European Studies was a sixteen-week program offered jointly by Rhodes College and The University of the South (Sewanee) in the USA that took place from mid summer through early Fall.
+It was a full semester of study abroad and offered the unique experience of studying in a variety of locations in Europe.
+Students chose between two academic options, or "tracks", within European Studies.
+Steve Kershaw taught for Option One: Ancient Greece and Rome: The Foundations of Western Civilization.
 This

 and Rome, intended both for Classical Studies majors and those who are

 not specialist classicists.
-It is designed to show the fundamental
+It was designed to show the fundamental

 contribution made by the arts and science of the Ancient World to modern